-As you may be aware, all students attending university in the United Kingdom are assessed as either 'home' or 'overseas' for the purposes of tuition fee liability.
+- 60. As you may be aware, all students attending university in the United Kingdom are assessed as either 'home' or 'overseas' for the purposes of tuition fee liability.
 There is a considerable difference between the 'home' and 'overseas' fee levels, so it is very important that we get every assessment right.
 In most cases, we can classify a student on the basis of information contained on their application.
-However, when this is not possible, we ask the applicant to complete a Fee Assessment Questionnaire, which will give us the information we require to assess their fee status quickly and accurately.

-We determine the level of tuition fees that you will be charged for attending a programme at the University in accordance with applicable UK legislation and other applicable rules and regulations and in line with the guidelines provided by the UK Council for International Student Affairs (UKCISA, www.ukcisa.org.uk).
+However, when this is not possible, we ask the applicant to provide us more information to assess their fee status quickly and accurately. - 61.
+We determine the level of tuition fees that you will be charged for attending a programme at the University in accordance with applicable UK legislation and other applicable rules and regulations (including the Withdrawal Agreement following Brexit) and in line with the guidelines provided by the UK Council for International Student Affairs (UKCISA, ukcisa.org.uk). - 62.
 Your fee status will be assessed before the start of your studies and will normally apply for the duration of your programme even where your circumstances subsequently change.
 The circumstances in which fee status may change during your programme are described in UKCISA guidelines.
 Please note: we reserve the right to re-assess and amend your fee status if we receive information after your initial fee status assessment that was not provided at the time the assessment was made or information you previously provided which was relevant to your fee status assessment was inaccurate.